QMSH

 Note: that for the sake of consistency auxiliary language-symbols have also been introduced to handle the uniform hexahedral cases.
 Vitally: whilst the Hexahedron, M-Hexahedron and B-Hexahedron functions mirror the yield of the prior Cuboid, M-Cuboid and B-Cuboid functions (when invoked with a uniform-scale factor) - the R-Hexahedron function differs from the R-Cuboid function both in terms of the manner in which it is constructed and in the scope for volumetric and topological variance.
 Specifically the volume of the R-Hexahedron differs slightly from the volume of the R-Cuboid whenever the number of discretisation steps is greater than one - due to the change in vertex emission.
 This subtle difference ensures that there is a direct hexahedral analogue/equivalent to the other/alternative uniform rounded platonics.

-In simple terms: the placement of vertices and the generation of indices for the R-Hexehedron differs slightly from that of the R-Cuboid - in order to ensure that there is a one-to-one mapping between the logic used to construct the R-Hexahedron and the other rounded platonics.
+In simple terms: the placement of vertices and the generation of indices for the R-Hexahedron differs slightly from that of the R-Cuboid - in order to ensure that there is a one-to-one mapping between the logic used to construct the R-Hexahedron and the other rounded platonics.

 In particular: without the introduction of the R-Hexahedron there would be disparity between the hexahedral case and all other rounded platonics.
 However it would not make sense to expose the R-Hexahedron without also exposing the B-Hexahedron (or the M-Hexahedron for example) hence the supplementary introduction of the (technically superfluous) synonymous symbols.